Skip to main content

 5. Enable the Centered option if you want to base the origin on the average transform of each object.

-6. In the VIM File Path field, click the folder icon, select a folder in which to store the exported VIM file, and click Save.
+6. Click the folder icon beside the VIM File Path field, select a folder in which to store the exported VIM file, and click Save.

-7. On the top of the configuration panel, click Run to verify the project source and VIM file destination settings.
+7. (Optional test) On the top of the project settings panel, click Run to verify the project source and VIM file destination settings.
 The IFC file is converted to a VIM file and saved in the specified folder.
-You can verify the exported VIM file by clicking the Open icon beside the VIM File Path field.
-The VIM file is opened in VIM Desktop.
+You can inspect the exported file in VIM Flex by clicking the Open icon beside the VIM File Path field (see below).

-11. Obtain the Azure Blob SAS URL required for the next step and copy it to the Windows clipboard.
+9. Obtain the Azure Blob SAS URL required for the next step and copy it to the Windows clipboard.
 The Blob SAS URL is generated on the Microsoft Azure Container page.
 See Creating Shared Access Tokens.
-NOTE: If your IT department created the Azure Storage Account, you will need to contact them to obtain the Blob SAS URL.

-12. On the project settings panel, right-click in the Container Shared Access Signature (SAS) URL field and choose Paste.
+10. On the project settings panel, right-click in the Container Shared Access Signature (SAS) URL field and choose Paste.
 The same SAS URL can be used for all of your VIM projects.
+Important: this SAS URL has an expiry date and must be refreshed based on your chosen expiry date.

-13. Click Save.
-NOTE: The fields in the Power BI section of the project settings are populated automatically from the Azure Blob Storage and Database settings.
-If you have a local SQL database using Windows Authentication, the Database User Name and Database Password fields will be empty.
+The fields in the Power BI section of the project settings are populated automatically from the Azure Blob Storage settings.